db-tu-dresden/SiMoD23-SIMD-FPGA/README.md

 ---
 ### SIMD kernels
-As described in our paper, we conducted two core evaluation: (i) FPGA performance and (ii) acceleration.
+As described in our paper, we conducted two core evaluations: (i) FPGA performance and (ii) acceleration.

 #### FPGA performance
 To demonstrate the viability of our approach with templated C++ kernels, we developed two examples.
 One is a very basic aggregation SIMD-kernel (see `src/eval_agg_kernel.cpp`), i.e., streaming over the data and adding every element.
 The second is a filter-count SIMD-kernel (see `src/eval_filter_kernel.cpp`), which counts the amount of values in a given range.